edgecollective/circuitpython-flash-logger/README.md

 ## Credits

-Based off super-helpful suggestions by [tannewt2](https://forums.adafruit.com/memberlist.php?mode=viewprofile&u=342057) of Adafruit.
+Based off super-helpful suggestions by [tannewt2](https://forums.adafruit.com/memberlist.php?mode=viewprofile&u=342057) of Adafruit -- thank you for all the help!
+The good ideas are theirs -- any implementation errors are my fault :)

 ## Requirements